Voting & Elections

-- If you choose to vote in person in your county, you will place your completed ballot in the vote-counting machine and view it has been counted.
+- If you choose to vote in person in your county, you will place your completed ballot in the vote-counting machine and view that it has been counted.

 - If you mail your ballot back, but it still has not been received by Election Day, you still have the option to go to a polling place and cast a ballot.
 You will need to sign an affidavit canceling the mailed ballot you submitted.